testsigmahq/testsigma-docs/src/pages/docs/api/upload-files.md

 ---
 title: "Upload Files using API"
 page_title: "Upload Files via API in Testsigma"
-meta_desc: "REST API endpoints used for uploading the Apps and Attachments in Testsigma"
+metadesc: "REST API endpoints used for uploading the Apps and Attachments in Testsigma"
+noindex: false
 order: 21.5
 page_id: "Upload Files using API"
 warning: false